deephacks/vals/readme.md

 #### Jackson Json Serialization

-Jackson can serialize @FinalValue interfaces directly since all properties are exposed as getter method.
-Jackson can also deserialize @FinalValue interfaces using @JsonDeserialize with a 'builder' argument.
+Jackson can serialize @Val interfaces directly since all properties are exposed as getter method.
+Jackson can also deserialize @Val interfaces using @JsonDeserialize with a 'builder' argument.

 ```java
 @Val @JsonDeserialize(builder=ExampleBuilder.class)